 Children's Hospital Inpatient

 Children’s Hospital and Medical Center is a free-standing children’s hospital located just 3.4 miles west of the University of Nebraska Medical Center.
-It has 143 beds and yearly admissions average over 7,000.
-There are 3 main hospital floors with 26 general pediatric beds each as well as a 19 bed PICU.
+It has over 200 beds and yearly admissions average over 7,000.
+Our new Hubbard Center for Children opened in August 2021, which added over 70 new beds in a 10-story tower.
+The original hospital tower, the Wiebe Tower, is an 9-story tower that contains our general med/surg wards.
 During their 3 years, residents spend 9 months on these wards.
-There are 3 inpatient teams, based on the hospital floor as well as certain subspecialties.
-The residents routinely admit 10-20 patients in a 24 hour period and the resident service caps at 50 patients total.
+There are 4 inpatient teams.
+The residents routinely admit 10-20 patients in a 24 hour period and the resident service caps at 56 patients total.
 Children’s Hospital provides a good mix of bread-and-butter pediatric patients as well as more medically complex subspecialty patients, including cardiothoracic surgery patients.

 Interns spend 5 months here, with at least one month on each floor.
 They are primarily responsible for 5-10 patients depending on the patient census.
 Interns arrive at the hospital at 6:00am, pre-round, and write notes on their patients.
 They then perform family-centered, multidisciplinary rounds with various services which include hospitalists, subspecialists, and private pediatricians from the community.
 Afternoons are generally used to follow-up on issues from morning rounds and admit new patients.
 Check-out occurs between 5 and 6pm.
 Call during these months is arranged based on a rotating night float system, with residents scheduled for 6 consecutive shifts from 5pm to 7am.

-As a second year, residents spend 1 month on the wards supervising the interns during the day and 1 month as a night float supervisor.
+As a second year, residents spend 2 months on the wards supervising the interns, with a portion of that time spent as the night float supervisor.
 The daytime supervisors arrive between 6:00-7:00 am and spend the morning seeing the new and sick patients on their floor and supervising their 2-3 interns as well as medical students.
 The supervisor organizes and runs rounds.
 The afternoon is used to follow-up on issues from morning rounds, admit new patients and work on educational activities.
 Check-out occurs between 5pm and 6pm.
 The night float supervisor works 5 days per week from 5pm to 7am.

 As a third year, residents spend two months at Children’s as a supervisor.
 One of these months is similar to their month as a second year (described above).
 The other month the resident is designated as the senior supervising resident.
 This is an educational month designed to assist the 3rd year in transitioning from resident to attending physician.
-The senior supervisor does not have any daily patient responsibilities; however, the senior supervisor often will take new admissions during morning rounds so that the other supervisors can participate in rounds.
-They are responsible for a large majority of medical student and resident education, as well as participating in all conferences.
+The senior supervisor spends time participating in triage phone calls with the on-call hospitalist in which they help determine patient placement within the hospital.

 As a second year, residents spend 1 month of days on the UNMC inpatient service.
 The pediatric resident service at UNMC admits approximately 1,000 patients yearly with an average daily census of 5-10 patients.
 The census is composed of general pediatric patients, as well as subspecialty patients including pulmonology, nephrology, and hematology/oncology (along with the bone marrow transplant team) patients.
 UNMC provides residents with more independence and autonomy.
 Smaller patient numbers also allow for more daily teaching than is often available with the busy pace at Children’s.